mvhungrydev/docker-vcert/dev_scripts/README.md

 - Ensure your AWS credentials are valid and have the necessary permissions.
 - Check that the Venafi API key is correctly stored in AWS Secrets Manager.
 - Make sure the vcert binary is executable and in the correct path.
+- If you provide certificate IDs, ensure they are valid and exist in Venafi Cloud.
 - Review logs for error messages and skipped certificates.

 ## License